James Gardner (surveyor): Ordnance Survey role

 Gardner, with Colby, was one of the founding members of the Royal Geographical Society in 1830.

 Engraver

-Also in the 1830s, the Great Reform Act and the Municipal Corporations Act established a need to define constituency boundaries.
+Also in the 1830s, the Reform Act 1832 and the Municipal Corporations Act 1835 established a need to define constituency boundaries.
 It was then that James Gardner was first named as a map engraver, possibly under the patronage of his Ordnance Survey colleagues.

 Resignation and semi-retirement

 Gardner left his role at the Ordnance Board in 1840, also leaving his Regent Street home office.
 He was succeeded by John Arrowsmith in Soho Square and Grattan & Gilbert in Paternoster Row.

 He became semi-retired, and his son managed their map-selling business for the next decade.